AdaCore/gpr/doc/gprbuild_ug/building_with_gprbuild.rst

 The benefits of our new builder are:

-* Better and more reliably report sources clashes
-* Better and more reliably report generated artifacts clashes
+* Build decisions based on checksums rather than timestamps
+* Persistent build database
 * Generic system to identify build trigger conditions
 * Future-proof design
+* Better and more reliable reporting of sources clashes
+* Better and more reliable reporting of generated artifacts clashes

 .. _Known_Limitations:

 Known limitations
 ^^^^^^^^^^^^^^^^^

-While we considered `GPRbuild2` to be mature enough, there are still known
+While we consider `GPRbuild2` to be mature enough, there are still known
 limitations:

 * Various switches are not supported yet: